-My background in (development) economics and demography, combined with a PhD in political sciences, allows me to approach these topics in a multidisciplinary way, applying qualitative and quantitative methods, including experimental methods.
+My background in (development) economics and demography, combined with a PhD in political sciences, allows me to approach these topics in a multidisciplinary way, applying qualitative and quantitative methods, including field experiments and lab-in-the-field experiments.
 Most of my work concentrates on East-Africa.

-In October 2015, I joined the Institute of Development Policy and Management (IOB), a multidisciplinary institute involved in scientific research on development processes, actors and policies, academic teaching and service to the community.
-As a post-doctoral research fellow at the IOB, I study the impact of improved intra household decision making on the sustainability, efficiency and equitability of household farming in sub-Saharan Africa in collaboration with a development partner and an international research institute.
+In October 2015, I joined the Institute of Development Policy (IOB), a multidisciplinary institute involved in scientific research on development processes, actors and policies, academic teaching and service to the community.
+As a post-doctoral research fellow at the IOB, I study the impact of changed intrahousehold decision-making on the sustainability, efficiency and equitability of household farming in sub-Saharan Africa in collaboration with a development partner and an international research institute.
 I was awarded a 24-month Marie Skłodowska-Curie individual fellowship ( October 2016-September 2018) to extend this study.
 I have also been involved in a collaborative project with the International Food Policy Research Institute (IFPRI) in which we randomly varied the gender composition of the messengers and recipients of ICT mediated extension videos in a three by three factorial design to stimulate inclusive sustainable intensification of maize production in Uganda.

 Since 2019, I have joined the Development Economics Group (DEC) at Wageningen University in the Netherlands and I remain an associated post-doctoral research fellow at the IOB.

 Bijzonder academisch personeel